joaojmendes/Copilot-for-M365-Plugins-Samples/samples/msgext-product-support-sso-csharp/README.md

 ![License.](https://img.shields.io/badge/license-MIT-green.svg)

-This sample implements a Microsoft Teams message extension that can be used as a plugin for Microsoft Copilot for Microsoft 365.
+This sample implements a Microsoft Teams message extension that can be used as a plugin for Microsoft 365 Copilot.
 The message extension allows users to query items in the Products list in the [Product support](https://lookbook.microsoft.com/details/81e2fee3-02a0-427b-af8b-8c7f42010fde) SharePoint Online team site via Microsoft Graph.
 Whilst this sample uses Microsoft Graph, the approach used in this sample can be used to call any API that uses OAuth 2.0 authentication.

 ![Screenshot of the sample extension working in Copilot in Microsoft Teams](./assets/product-card.png)